Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/ListRelatedFeatures/README.md

 ## How it works

-1. With a `Feature`, call `queryRelatedFeatures` on the feature's feature table.
+1. With a `Feature`, call `queryRelatedFeaturesAsync` on the feature's feature table.
 2. Iterate over the result's collection of `RelatedFeatureQueryResult` objects to get the related features and add them to a list.

 ## Relevant API